 Questions?
 Gives us a call at 435.283.1411 Monday – Friday from 8am – 5pm.

 This product has a minimum order quantity of 10 pounds

-Ranger alfalfa is a familiar variety to many ranchers and farmers and has been on the market for decades.
-Loved by many and considered “The Old Standby”, many farmers remember dad or grandpa planting this faithful, long lived variety.
+Ranger alfalfa is a familiar variety to many ranchers and farmers.
+It has been on the market as a loved, all-purpose dryland for decades.
+Considered “The Old Standby”, many farmers remember dad or grandpa planting this faithful, long lived variety.

-Ranger alfalfa is a good producing, tough, winter hardy alfalfa.
+Ranger is a good producing, tough, winter hardy alfalfa.
 It shows some resistance to bacterial wilt, but is susceptible to leaf spot diseases.
 It’s drought tolerance make it an excellent candidate for dry land plantings and pasture mixes.
 It recovers quickly after cutting, has plants that vary in habit of growth from semi- upright to upright.

 Ranger characteristics and usefulness have been outdone by newer, superior varieties but it remains a strong seller and is requested over and over again.
 Once of it’s last remaining holds in the alfalfa market is that is that it is less expensive that other, better performing alfalfas.
 It still fills an important role in the alfalfa market.

 Plant at 20 pounds per acre or if used in a grass mix adjust seeding percentages to meet your goals.
 Ranger alfalfa was used in our Dryland Pasture Mix for many years but has been replaced by Ladak 65 for improved drought tolerance and overall better agronomic package.